tauhidcp/cordova-plugin-simple-http-request/README.md

 ?>
 ```

-2. Client script to upload file from Cordova like follow
+2. Client script to upload file from Cordova

 ```
 function uploadFile(){